arshad3m/UPN_Insider_App/README.md

-# SLIIT Automated Regression Test Suite
+# Upnorway Insider App Automated Tests

 Steps to run the test:
 ----------------------